qiboteam/qibochem/doc/source/tutorials/measurement.rst

 First, there is the question of how to sort the Hamiltonian terms into separate groups of mutually commuting terms; i.e. each term in a group commutes with every other term in the same group.
 Less groups would mean that a smaller number of measurements are required, which is our eventual goal:

 ..
-Picture of graphs with commuting terms
+TODO: Picture of graphs with commuting terms

 In the above example, blah blah complete graphs and blah blah, duno what can commute with dunno what and dunno what, but it would be better if so and so was grouped with so and so.
 This problem of finding the smallest possible number of groups is equivalent to the minimum clique cover problem, i.e. finding the smallest number of cliques (groups) of complete graphs.

-Although this is a NP-hard problem, there are polynomial-time algorithms for solving this, and these algorithms are available in the NetworkX library:
+Although this is a NP-hard problem, there are polynomial-time algorithms for solving this, and these algorithms are available in the NetworkX library (see below).

-..
-Example using networkx to find minClique for H for some system

 Qubit-wise commuting terms